-Internal Assessment
+Bat Internal Building Assessment

 An internal assessment of the buildings (i.e. loft spaces) was also conducted.
 The assessment involved a search for evidence of roosting bats such as droppings, staining, live / dead bats and also features / crevices and internal conditions (i.e. dark/dry/non-draughty) which are considered suitable for roosting bats.
-The assessment was carried out by NE Class 2 Bat Licenced Surveyor Marc Anderton (Licence Number: 2019-43322-CLS-CLS) and assisted by experienced ecologist Harriet Baber.
+The assessment was carried out by NE Class 2 bat licenced surveyor Marc Anderton (reference number: 2019-43322-CLS-CLS) assisted by experienced ecologist Harriet Baber.